News, opinions, photos and facts from Ocean Conservancy

 About Ryan Ono

-Ryan Ono joined the ocean acidification team in Washington, DC as the Program Coordinator just this past January.
+Ryan Ono joined the Washington, D.C.-based ocean acidification team as the Program Coordinator in 2014.
 His background is in sustainable fisheries management and holds a Master of Marine Policy degree from the University of Delaware.

 “Although each of the world’s countries would like to dispute this fact, we French know the truth: the best food in the world is made in France.
 The best food in France is made in Paris.”
 That is how “Ratatouille,” one of my favorite movies, begins.
 Now I don’t want to pick a fight over what city has the best food, but I think we can all agree that Paris has made a name for itself as a food destination and taste exporter.
 This December, Paris might become world-renowned for exporting something else that has a big impact on food: a global carbon pollution agreement.

 Measuring ocean acidification is tough — we can’t see it, and we have to use specialized instruments to measure it properly.
 Scientists use specialized laboratories to make the most accurate chemistry measurements of deep ocean waters.
 Worse, even the most affordable instruments to get this data still costs tens of thousands of dollars.
 This makes life difficult for shellfish growers, marine resource managers, and decision-makers who are trying to monitor ocean acidification and protect businesses, fisheries and local communities.